Policies and Procedures

 The section below explains your rights and responsibilities.
 Please read carefully.

 All requested information must be provided to the Franklin & Marshall College Office of Financial Aid within six weeks of the notification date.
 If the requested documentation is unavailable at the time of the request, an extension can be granted provided the Office of Financial Aid receives a written request explaining the reason the documentation is not provided and an estimated date the information will be available.
 Please note, however, that Federal and institutional aid cannot be finalized until such time as all requested documentation is provided.
 Failure to satisfy all requests will result in the cancellation of all Federal aid and Franklin & Marshall College need-based grant aid.

-- Signed copies of parents’ and student’s most recent, base year Federal Income Tax Returns and Schedules.
+- Signed copies of parents’ and student’s Federal Income Tax documents (tax return, all schedules and all W-2s).
 (If a copy was not retained, contact your local IRS Office for additional information call 1-800-829- 1040 or complete form 4506-T).
-Non tax filers must complete the Non-tax Filers section of the Verification Form (available from the Office of Financial Aid), or complete all questions in sections C and/or section D on the Verification Worksheet, and attach any W-2 forms.

 - Any other verification forms provided by the Office of Financial Aid such as asset verification forms, medical expense forms, household size verification form, etc.....

 Review of Information